MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus.md

 - Added fix for [behavior monitoring](configure-protection-features-microsoft-defender-antivirus.md) performance issue related to short live processes
 - Added fix for [AMSI](/windows/win32/amsi/antimalware-scan-interface-portal) exclusion
 - Improved [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) capabilities
-- Added a fix for [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) getting disabled in some cases when using `SharedSignaturesPath` config (For more details about the `SharedSignaturesPath` parameter, see [Set-MpPreference](/powershell/module/defender/set-mppreference))
+- Added a fix for [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) getting disabled in some cases when using `SharedSignaturesPath` config.
+For more details about the `SharedSignaturesPath` parameter, see [Set-MpPreference](/powershell/module/defender/set-mppreference).

 ### Known Issues